 As you can see from the graph, as the interest begins to accrue in the later years, the account value increases faster every year (hence the sharper incline in the later years).
 What I’m essentially trying to say is, if you save early on in your life, you won’t have to save as much later.

 So, you now have a pretty good idea of how compound interest works.
 So, I would like to show you how essential it is to save early on in your life.

 In this example, I want to introduce you to Responsible Rachel and Procrastinating Pete.
 They are two completely different people financially and are both 22.
 Responsible Rachel understands the concept of compound interest and really wants to take advantage of it.
 She lives on less than she earns and saves the rest.
 Procrastinating Pete, on the other hand, really wants to enjoy his new income out of college.
 He spends everything that he makes (and then some).
 He doesn’t save a penny.

-Since Responsible Rachel is so well, responsible, she is able to put the maximum amount into a Roth IRA (we’ll talk about these is a future post).
-Under current law, this amounts to $5,000 per year.
-So, let’s assume that Responsible Rachel puts this amount into her Roth IRA and invests it into a growth mutual fund that averages about an 8% annual return.
+Since Responsible Rachel is so well, responsible, she is able to put $5,000 per year into a Roth IRA (we’ll talk about these is a future post).
+Let’s also assume that she invests it into a growth mutual fund that averages about an 8% annual return.
 She does this every year until she reaches 32 when she just decides to stop.
 In those 10 years, she will contribute a total of $50,000.